 10:30 am at the Marion County Sheriff's Office (Brian Litz Sheriff's Substation),

 9048 SW Highway 200, Ocala, Florida 34476 Directions

-One of our talented members penned this beautiful poem about African Violets!
+One of our very talented members, Richard Grenier, penned this beautiful poem about African Violets!

 The African Violet Club of Ocala (AVCO) exists to bring together African violet and other gesneriad fanciers in the north central Florida area for the purpose of learning more about the care of our most popular houseplant.
 In the process of this endeavor, we are making new friends.
 We were formed in January 2007 by a small, dedicated group of enthusiastic African violet fanciers led by Carolee Carter.
 For more information on the benefits of club membership please click here.
 If you have any questions write a note to us from our website contact page or contact our club President, Linda Schwambach, at 352-351-3639.
 Be sure to check the tab labeled President's Podium for the latest news and information.
 Come back often!